-Is it possible to teach English in Xinjiang, China?
+Is it possible to teach English in Xinjiang, China in 2019?
 I spent almost 4 years teaching English out here and I’d love to share my experience.
 However, I’d also like to share how things have changed.

 Because of this, getting a teaching job in Xinjiang, China has become almost impossible for the time being.
 I’m going to keep this article active for reference, but if you’re truly interested in a teaching job I recommend you look elsewhere in China (or other parts of Asia which pay a lot better).

 Two weeks ago I received an urgent text from a good friend here in Uruqmi.
 “Please call me” he said.
 Come to find out one of his old college friends now works at a primary school an hour outside of Urumqi and they are desperate to find a foreign English teacher.

 A month ago I received a message via WeChat with a similar request, this time from another foreigner here in the Xinjiang capital of Urumqi whose friend had asked him to help find available foreigners.

 Last week I met with a representative from a school in downtown Urumqi that begged me to refer some friends to teach for them.

 The funny thing is that despite all of these job openings it is actually quite difficult for people outside the province to find a job in Xinjiang.

 The prevailing wisdom a few years ago was to just travel out here on a tourist visa, find a good school and then get hired.
 Not only does that take a lot of guts, it’s also a risk of both your finances and the kind of school you find.
 And it often doesn’t work anymore.

 So how do you find a good teaching job in Xinjiang?

 In this article I want to describe to you the process of finding a good job here with the help of Jan Abbey, an anthropologist and (now-former) teacher here in the province.